Operators associated with the pentablock and their relations with biball and symmetrized bidisc: Dilation of a -contraction

 \section{Dilation of a $\mathbb{P}$-contraction}

 In this Section, we find a necessary and sufficient condition such that a $\Pe$-contraction $(A,S,P)$ admits a $\Pe$-isometric dilation on the minimal dilation space of the contraction $P$ and then explicitly construct such a dilation.
 Note that the existence of a $\Pe$-isometric dilation guarantees the existence of a $\Pe$-unitary dilation as every $\Pe$-isometry extends to a $\Pe$-unitary.
 However, our result does not ensure the success of rational dilation on the pentablock.
 Again, the pentablock is a polynomially convex domain.
 So, the Oka-Weil theorem (see CH-7 of \cite{Oka-Weil}) yields that the algebra of polynomials is dense in the rational algebra $\mathcal R(\overline{\Pe})$.
 Also, rational dilation for a $\Pe$-contraction is just a $\Pe$-unitary dilation of it.
-So, the definition of rational dilation (as in Section \ref{basic}) can we simplified using the polynomials or more precisely the monomials only.
 Below we define $\Pe$-isometric and $\Pe$-unitary dilations of a $\Pe$-contraction. \begin{defn} Let $(A, S, P)$ be a $\mathbb{P}$-contraction on a Hilbert space $\mathcal{H}$.
 A $\Pe$-isometry (or $\Pe$-unitary) $(X, T, V)$ acting on a Hilbert space $\mathcal{K} \supseteq \mathcal{H}$ is said to be a \textit{$\mathbb{P}$-isometric dilation} (or a $\Pe$-\textit{unitary dilation}) of $(A, S, P)$ if

 Moreover, such a $\Pe$-isometric dilation is called \textit{minimal} if

 However, the \textit{minimality} of a $\Pe$-unitary dilation demands $i,j,k$ to vary over the set of integers $\Z$. \end{defn}

 We begin with a few preparatory results associated with $\Pe$-contractions.